-Anne Meree Craig, Co-Founder and CEO, The COMMIT Foundation
+Anne Meree Craig, The COMMIT Foundation

 Anne Meree served as a civil servant deploying around the world in direct strategic and operational support to the Department of Defense and Intelligence Community.
 In 2010, after having her second child, she left the government and founded Maxemi LLC, a consulting business aimed at relationship navigation, strategy development, and research.
 She has worked as the Chief Administrative Officer at McChrystal Group and as the Director of Strategic Initiatives at Berico Technologies.
 Her clients included Deloitte and General Dynamics.
 Anne Meree feels blessed to have not just served at the tip of spear but to also have married into it.
 She believes it provides her a unique understanding for the work she currently does at COMMIT.
 Anne Meree is gifted at connecting dots in creating serendipity for our veterans and works to grow the enduring relationships necessary to enable real success.

 Q: If you were to explain who you are and what you do in a couple of sentences, what would you say?

 A: I am the Mom of Three, the Wife of One, and the CEO and Co-Founder of The COMMIT Foundation, an organization focused on creating serendipity for Post 9/11 Veterans by helping them identify their values and passions, build stronger networks, and leverage their skills outside of the military.

 Q: Tell me more about The COMMIT Foundation and your programs?